The judiciary and the court system - The High Court

 Chancery Division

-Specializing in matters of equity, the Chancery Division handles cases related to trusts, estates, company law, and intellectual property.
+The Chancery Division focuses on cases involving equity, such as trusts, estates, company law, insolvency, and intellectual property.

 Family Division